 What is Cissus extract used for?

 In the support of bone and joint health.
-It may also be used to help support weight control and it may help in the relief of some menopausal aspects.
+It may also be used to help support weight control.

 Are there any benefits to buying Cissus from you online?